Skip to content

 Method Signature

-// Set grouping conditions using field names
+// Sets grouping conditions using column names

 groupBy(R... columns)